Shadman554/VetDatabaseManager/replit.md

 ## Overview

 This is a comprehensive admin panel for a veterinary educational platform built with React, TypeScript, Express.js, and Drizzle ORM.
-The application provides a complete content management system for educational resources including books, diseases, drugs, dictionary terms, staff information, and more.
-It features a clean, modern interface built with shadcn/ui components and Tailwind CSS.
+The application provides a complete CRUD content management system for educational resources including books, diseases, drugs, dictionary terms, staff information, and more.
+It features a clean, modern interface built with shadcn/ui components and Tailwind CSS with full create, read, update, and delete capabilities for all content types.

+### Recent Updates (July 2025)
+- **Enhanced CRUD Interface**: Transformed all content management pages to show existing data in tables
+- **Edit & Delete Functionality**: Added comprehensive edit and delete operations for all content types
+- **External API Integration**: Successfully connected to veterinary database with JWT authentication
+- **Persistent Sessions**: Fixed authentication to survive server restarts
+- **Real-time Data Management**: Live updates and refresh after all operations

 ## User Preferences